 Jack Paull becomes the fourth member of the Target team, hired to increase Target’s capacity in the field of social media.

-“It’s an incredibly exciting time to be joining the business – during a period of exponential growth.
+“It’s an incredibly exciting time to be joining the business – during a period of high growth.
 Target is moving at pace, staying true to its simple yet strong proposition and attracting ambitious people with raw talent and rich experience.

 I am confident that these new appointments give Target the edge, agility and diverse thinking it needs to continue helping brands to thrive in today’s commercial environment.”